 - Storing materials, dumpsters, or equipment in the public right-of-way

+Please allow up to 5 to 7 days for permit processing.
+Street opening permits are valid for 30 days from the date of their issuance unless a longer or shorter duration is expressly specified in the permit.
 Street opening permits are valid for 30 days from the date of their issuance unless a longer or shorter duration is expressly specified in the permit.

-All new construction requires a site plan and site plan review by DPW prior to issuance of a street opening permit.
+All new construction requires a DPW site plan and site plan review prior to issuance of a street opening permit.
 This includes, but is not limited to new driveways, new water and sewer services, new buildings, residential conversions, and new building construction.

 Driveway & Parking Lot Paving

-Paving of all driveways and parking lots requires a permit Approval from the Zoning Enforcement Officer is required prior to issuance.
+Paving of all driveways and parking lots requires a street opening permit.
+Approval from the Zoning Enforcement Officer is required prior to issuance.